What is plantar nerve neuritis

 In some cases, those suffering from chronic or unresolved foot or heel pain may also have periods of pain-free episodes.
 However, this does not mean that the condition is resolving, as underlying nerve conditions can still be a cause for concern.

-The most common cause of plantar nerve neuritis is a repetitive irritation or impingement of the nerves from abnormal movement (the musculoskeletal) around the ankle area.
-Although, the nerves can also easily be damaged when any other part of the foot suffers an injury or trauma.
-In some cases, where there is a microtear in the plantar fascia, the inflamed and thickened fascia can impinged the nerve running underneath the plantar fascia.
+The most common cause of plantar nerve neuritis is the repetitive irritation or impingement of nerves due to compression around the soft tissues of the ankle area.
+These nerves can be easily damaged due to injury or trauma in other parts of the foot, for example, a microtear in the plantar fascia.

 The inflammation of the medial and lateral plantar nerves can result in pain and a loss of function to the linked intrinsic foot muscles, and can result in:

 - Gradual increase in pain over time